The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Introduction

 \subsection{A gap in the literature}

-Despite extensive work on formal grammars since the 1950s, \textbf{no survey or systematic study has treated the generation-recognition asymmetry as its central topic}.
-The asymmetry is occasionally noted in passing --- \citet{berwick1982complexity,berwick1984strong} on the computational complexity gap between weak and strong generative capacity; \citet{strzalkowski1993reversible} on the difficulty of inverting grammars for generation; \citet{shieber1988uniform} on the need to parameterize direction in a uniform processing architecture.
-But these observations remain scattered across separate literatures.
+Although psycholinguistic frameworks have explicitly unified comprehension, production, and acquisition as related processes --- notably the \emph{P-chain} framework of \citet{dell2014pchain} and the survey of probabilistic models by \citet{chater2006probabilistic} --- \textbf{no prior work in formal language theory has, to our knowledge, proposed a comparable framework} that treats the asymmetry between generation, recognition, and inference as a multi-axis structural phenomenon characterizable by complexity classes, decidability bounds, and information-theoretic measures.
+The asymmetry is occasionally noted in passing in the formal-language literature --- \citet{russell1990asymmetry} on the practical asymmetry of unification grammars (title = ``Asymmetry in Parsing and Generating''); \citet{berwick1982complexity,berwick1984strong} on the computational-complexity gap between weak and strong generative capacity; \citet{strzalkowski1993reversible} on grammar-inversion techniques; \citet{shieber1988uniform} on the need to parameterize direction in a uniform processing architecture.
+But these observations remain scattered across separate literatures and do not propose a unified dimensional taxonomy.

 In natural language processing, the distinction between NLG (Natural Language Generation) and NLU (Natural Language Understanding) is recognized as fundamental. \citet{karanikolas2023llm} survey the relationship between large language models and the NLG/NLU duality, and \citet{su2019dual} formalize NLU and NLG as a ``dual problem pair'' with shared latent variables.
 Yet no paper proposes a dimensional framework for analyzing the asymmetry itself --- the focus is on practical systems, not on the structure of the duality.